 Price range: VND 32,000 – VND 54,000

 A full set of Banh mi Hoa Ma

-Opened in 1958, banh mi Hoa Ma is arguably the one that invented banh mi in the “sandwich style” that we have today.
-When they first started, the baguettes were initially served in the French style - with fried eggs and hams on the side.
-At that time, however, most of their customers were students and blue-collar workers, so nobody had the time to sit back and enjoy their meal.
-Consequently, the owners came up with the solution which is to put all the meat and paté inside the bread to serve the people in their rush.
-Now you can have their banh mi in both styles, either as takeouts or directly from the sizzling pans on the table.
+Opened in 1958, banh mi Hoa Ma arguably invented banh mi in the “sandwich style” we have today.
+At that time, most of their customers were students and blue-collar workers, so nobody had the time to sit back and enjoy their meal.
+Consequently, the owners devised the solution to put all the meat and paté inside the bread to serve the people in their rush.
+Now, you can have their banh mi in both styles, either as a takeaway sandwich or from the sizzling pans on the table.

-The rustic com tam is served with a plethora of ingredients on top of the rice.
+The rustic com tam is served with many ingredients on top of the rice.
 There are suon nuong (marinated pork chops) garnished with mo hanh (scallions and oil), cha trung (steam egg meatloaf), bi (shredded pork skin), fried egg, and some pickles.
-The dish is only completed with a little special fish sauce drizzled on top.
-Besides the basic com tam suon nuong, you can also choose com tam ga (grilled chicken), com tam cha ca (grill fish cakes), and com tam thit ba roi (grilled bacon).
+The dish is only completed with a special fish sauce drizzled.
+Besides the basic com tam suon nuong, you can also choose com tam ga (grilled chicken), com tam cha ca (grilled fish cakes), and com tam thit ba roi (grilled bacon).

 Address: 84 Dang Van Ngu, Ward 10, Phu Nhuan District